UzL-ITS/pethmr.github.io/about.md

 out which external data streams belong to intrusions and what impact they have on the analyzed services and systems.
-The collection of data sets that allow correlating attack vectors with impacts is essential for the subsequent development of automated penetration tests (APs 3 and 4) and an automated patch creation (AP 5), as the data allows reproducing the attacks, identifying the vulnerable components and finding out why an attack is successful.
+The collection of data sets that allow correlating attack vectors with impacts is essential for the subsequent development of automated penetration tests (WPs 3 and 4) and an automated patch creation (WP 5), as the data allows reproducing the attacks, identifying the vulnerable components and finding out why an attack is successful.
 Newly detected attacks are reported with information about the underlying vulnerabilities.
 Furthermore, an assessment can be made of what impact